 “For an educational institution, benefits shall not be paid … to any individual if such individual performs such services in the first of such academic years or terms and if there is a contract or a reasonable assurance that such individual will perform services in any such capacity for any educational institution in the second of such academic years or terms,” the article reads.

-Christine Tringale, a union shop steward, took issue with how hastily the May 5 letter that blocks the workers’ unemployment claims was sent out, which also did not give workers enough time to seek alternative employment.
+Christine Tringale, a union shop steward, took issue with how hastily the letter that provides the workers with reasonable assurance was sent out, which also did not give workers enough time to seek alternative employment.

 “Most workers’ last day of work was the week of May 9th-May 15th, 2021.
 This letter was dated May 12th, 2021 regarding reasonable assurance,” Tringale said in an email to the Daily.
 “The first day of summer work was May 16th, 2021.”